jupyter/jupyter.github.io/hub.md

-**[Zero to JupyterHub for Kubernetes](https://z2jh.jupyter.org)** deploys JupyterHub on Kubernetes using Docker, allowing it to be scaled and maintained efficiently for large numbers of users.
+**[Zero to JupyterHub for Kubernetes](https://z2jh.jupyter.org)** deploys JupyterHub on Kubernetes using Docker, allowing it to be scaled and maintained efficiently for **large numbers of users**.
 Zero to JupyterHub is a Helm Chart for deploying JupyterHub quickly, as well as a semi-complete guide to deploying and configuring your JupyterHub on Kubernetes.